 Deb Schwartzkopf introduces these foundational and new techniques to potters through step-by-step photos, templates that can be used by readers, and beautiful photos of her work and the work of other active American potters.
 In each chapter, she profiles one or two potters, showing images of their work and asking them questions about their techniques, inspiration, and artistic process.
 These profiles provide readers with context about current work in the field and illustrations of how the techniques and ideas taught in the book can be employed.
 Through this book, potters can learn how to create many forms, including: cake stands, bud vases, goblets, teapots, pitchers, dessert boats, and juicers, all illustrated with photos and clear instructions.

 Schwartzkopf is a studio potter, instructor, and active artist in Seattle.
-Her studio, Rat City Studio, has evolved into a communal clay establishment, where she teaches classes, creates her pottery, and mentors assistants.
+Her studio, Rat City Studios, has evolved into a communal clay establishment, where she teaches classes, creates her pottery, and mentors assistants.
 Schwartzkopf was born in Seattle, earned her MFA from Penn State University, and taught at schools including: University of Washington, Ohio University, and Massachusetts College of Art and Design.
 She was named Ceramics Monthly and Ceramic Arts Daily’s 2019 Artist of the Year.
 With her pottery, she works to make tableware that infuses life with purposeful beauty.
 Learn new techniques or inspire an artist you know with this new book, on sale now at the SAM Shop.

 – Pamela Jaynes, SAM Gallery Coordinator